-- If they say yes, then you should leave and politely say, "I do not want to answer any questions." - If they say you are not free to go, say, "I do not want to answer any questions.
-I want to speak to a lawyer."
-They already intend to detain you; what you say about your criminal or immigration history will not change that and anything you say will be used against you. - If ICE arrests you and you have medical issues or need to arrange for childcare, you should inform them of this.
+- If the officer says yes, then you should leave and politely say, "I do not want to answer any questions." - If they say you are not free to go, say, "I do not want to answer any questions.
+I want to speak to a lawyer." - If ICE arrests you and you have medical issues or need to arrange for childcare, you should inform ICE of this.

 If they search inside of your pockets or belongings, say, "I do not consent to you searching me.
 I want to speak to a lawyer."
-It may not change what they do but it may help your lawyer fight your case.
+The officers might search you anyway, but it may help your lawyer fight your case.

-While you may show valid U.S.-issued documents like a drivers' license or green card, DO NOT LIE or give them foreign identification or false/invalid documentation (e.g. fake Social Security card or expired immigration visa).
+It is ok to show valid U.S.-issued documents like a driver's license or green card.
+DO NOT LIE or give them foreign identification or false/invalid documentation, such as a fake Social Security card or expired immigration visa.
 Do not flee or resist arrest.

-Is there anything I should remember if ICE agents are at my criminal court date?
+What should I remember if ICE agents are at my criminal court date?

-If ICE agents approach you at a court date, ask to speak to your criminal lawyer and to appear in front of the Criminal Court judge before they take you into custody.
-Your criminal lawyer may be able to help you exercise your rights and also can explain to the Criminal Court judge why you are not present if your criminal case has not yet been called.
+If ICE agents approach you at a courthouse, ask to speak to your criminal lawyer and to appear in front of the Criminal Court judge before they take you into custody.
+Your criminal lawyer may be able to help you exercise your rights.
+The attorney can also explain to the Criminal Court judge why you are not present if you are arrested before you see the Criminal Court Judge.

-If ICE arrests you before you see the judge or your criminal lawyer, you or a loved one should contact your criminal lawyer as soon as possible to let him or her know where you are.
-A Criminal Court judge may improperly issue a warrant for your arrest for your failure to show up and if you criminal lawyer does not know that you have been arrested by ICE, they may not be able to prevent this.
-Once they learn, however, they may be able to get the warrant vacated.
+If ICE arrests you before you see the judge or your criminal lawyer, you or a loved one should contact your criminal lawyer as soon as possible to let them know where you are.
+A Criminal Court judge may improperly issue a warrant for your arrest for your failure to show up.
+If your criminal lawyer knows that you have been arrested by ICE, they may be able to prevent this.
+If a warrant has already been issued, they may be able to get the warrant vacated.